Travel Tips:

 1) Unlocked smartphone - Michael no longer has a cell phone and is loving it.
 No voicemail to check!
 Larissa ended her contract and unlocked her phone.
 She can buy a prepaid SIM card in each country and make local calls cheaply.
 Plus she can still access all the music stored on it so she didn’t bring an MP3 player.

-3) Amazon Kindle with 3G - Michael the Luddite resisted this one mightily but now he’s glad he joined the 21st century.
+3) Amazon Kindle – Michael the Luddite resisted this one mightily but now he’s glad he joined the 21st century.
 Instead of carrying reams of books he just brings the lightweight Kindle.
 With 3G access he can download books practically anywhere and even check e-mail.

 5) SONY 14.1 megapixel Cyber-shot camera - 99% of the pictures and video on this web site have been taken with this handy pocket cam.
 It’s small and reliable.
 We considered getting a separate video camera but opted to carry less.
 We’re glad we did.